briardew/MiCASA/README.md

 [here](https://portal.nccs.nasa.gov/datashare/gmao/geos_carb/MiCASA/v1/MiCASA_README.pdf).

 ## Recipe

-This is still very rough.
-Working on it.
-1. If starting from a fresh run, you'll need to generate the inputs.
-This is a complex process with more details coming.
+### Building inputs and Spinning up
+Building inputs and spinning up is a complex process.
+1. Use the `modvir` command to generate MODIS/VIIRS land cover, vegetation, and burned area inputs.
+2. Change into the `src/CASA` directory and use the `makeCASAinputAnnual.m` and `makeCASAinputClim.m` commands to generate input. *More details coming.*
-2. Run CASA.
-Go to `src/CASA`.
-If spinning up for the first time, run the following in Matlab/Octave:
+3. Run monthly CASA to spin up.
+Run the following in Matlab/Octave:
     ```
     runname = 'monthly-0.1deg';
     CASA;
     ```
-3. If running daily, copy the spin-up and restart data from the montly run.
+4. Copy the monthly spin-up and restart data to the daily run.
 For example,
     ```
     cd ../..
     cp data-casa/monthly-0.1deg/native/spinUp_stage?.mat data-casa/daily-0.1deg/native
     cp data-casa/monthly-0.1deg/native/restart.mat data-casa/daily-0.1deg/native
     cd src/CASA
     ```

+### Daily runs (with LoFI)
-Then run daily CASA:
+To run daily CASA, do:
     ```
     runname = 'daily-0.1deg';
     CASA;